|

 The Kanbai with bo-hi weighs in at 2lbs 3oz while without it the sword comes in only 1oz heavier.
 The major difference is in the point of balance, which at 6" from the hand guard on the full version and 5" with bo-hi.

-Naturally enough, cuts through many a favorite target for the backyard cutter, a water filled soda or milk bottle, are no challenge at all.
+Naturally enough, cuts through many a favorite target for the backyard cutter, a water filled soda or milk bottle, are no challenge either.
 But what makes the Kanbai so unique is the definition of this Katana swords cuts.
-Each stroke leaves a much crisper and cleaner cut line than I have seen on any other sword in this price range, a testament to its sharpness and the speed a light and well balanced blade like this can achieve.
+Each stroke leaves a much crisper and cleaner cut line than I have seen on any other sword in this price range, a testament to its sharpness, speed and blade geometry.

 Personally, I've found that cutting one soda bottle or milk jug is rather ho-hum, especially considering that a properly differentially hardened Katana can most easily take on several at a time - without sending the bases all over the place like bowling pins.
 Multiple targets like these are a whole lot of fun, and even though you might not as get as much mileage out of them as you can cutting them one at a time, the extra challenge is well worth it and you can clearly see the blades cutting course from one jug to the next.